 Deviations

-The current replication deviated from the original article in a few aspects, which were summarized in table 5 below.
+The current replication deviated from the target article in a few aspects, which were summarized in Table 5 below.

 Evaluation criteria for replication findings

-There were 16 effect sizes calculated from the original study (see Table 2).
-We aimed to compare the replication effects with the corresponding original effects calculated from the target article using the criteria set by LeBel and colleagues (2019).
-Please see section “Replication evaluation” in the supplementary for more details.
+There were 16 effect sizes calculated from the target study (see Table 2).
+We aimed to compare the replication effects with the corresponding original effects calculated from the target article using the criteria set by LeBel et al. (2019) (we provided more details in section “Replication evaluation” in the supplementary materials).

 Replication closeness evaluation

-We provided details on the classification of the replications using the criteria by LeBel et al., (2018) criteria in Table 6 below (See section “replication closeness evaluation” in the supplementary).
+We provided details on the classification of the replications using the criteria by LeBel et al., (2018) criteria in Table 6 below (See section “replication closeness evaluation” in the supplementary materials).
 We summarized the replication as a “close” replication.

-Table 5 Comparison of original versus replication
+Table 5 Comparison of target article versus replication